ferra-language/ferra-lang/docs/BACKEND_EXPANDED_TARGETS.md

     *   Detect if Xcode command-line tools are installed and accessible.
     *   Invoke the correct Clang/LLVM executables from the Xcode toolchain with the appropriate flags.
     *   This is part of the broader TBD EXP-BACKEND-TOOLCHAIN-1 concerning management of external SDKs and toolchains.
-*   **Manifest Configuration (`Ferra.toml`) for Apple Targets (Conceptual)**:
+*   **Manifest Configuration (`Ferra.toml`) for Apple Targets**:
-    *   Specific settings for Apple targets, including Bitcode generation, might be configurable in `Ferra.toml` under a target-specific section.
+    *   Specific settings for Apple targets, including Bitcode generation, are configurable in `Ferra.toml` under a target-specific section (see `PACKAGE_MANAGER_SPEC.md` §3.2 for the full manifest schema):
         ```toml
+        # Example Ferra.toml (Apple target settings)
         [package]
         name = "my_ios_app_lib"
-        # ...
+        version = "0.1.0"
+        authors = ["Your Name <your.email@example.com>"]

         [target.aarch64-apple-ios]
-        # sdk_path = "/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk"
+        sdk_path = "/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk"
-        # min_ios_version = "15.0"
+        min_ios_version = "15.0"
-        # enable_bitcode = true # Could be a build flag or a manifest setting
+        enable_bitcode = true  # Required for App Store submission

         [target.aarch64-apple-darwin]
-        # enable_bitcode = false # e.g., default to false for macOS native unless specified
+        enable_bitcode = false  # Default to false for macOS native unless specified
         ```
-    *   This allows project-specific overrides or configurations for Apple platform builds.
-The Ferra build system would use these to set appropriate compiler and linker flags.

 ### 4.7.
 Interaction with UI-DSL for Mobile (`UI_DSL_MOBILE.md`)

 *   For Ferra applications developed using the UI-DSL and targeting iOS, watchOS, or tvOS, this Bitcode generation backend is essential for App Store distribution.
-*   The Ferra native library component (containing application logic and UI state management) would be compiled with Bitcode enabled, and then linked into the standard Xcode project structure which also includes the Swift UI code generated from the Ferra UI-DSL (as per `UI_DSL_MOBILE.md` Section 3.3).
+*   The Ferra native library component (containing application logic and UI state management) would be compiled with Bitcode enabled, and then linked into the standard Xcode project structure which also includes the Swift UI code generated from the Ferra UI-DSL (as per `UI_DSL_MOBILE.md` §3.3).

 ### 4.8.
 Open Questions/TBD (Apple Bitcode)

-*   **(BITCODE-LLVM-VER-1)**: Determine the specific range of Apple Clang/LLVM versions that Ferra should target for generating compatible Bitcode for current App Store submission policies.
+*   **TBD BITCODE-LLVM-VER-1**: Determine the specific range of Apple Clang/LLVM versions that Ferra should target for generating compatible Bitcode for current App Store submission policies.
 How to handle changes in Apple's required versions.
-*   **(BITCODE-MARKERS-1)**: Investigate if any special metadata, markers, or specific LLVM IR annotations (beyond standard `-fembed-bitcode`) are needed or beneficial for Apple's Bitcode processing or re-optimization.
+*   **TBD BITCODE-MARKERS-1**: Investigate if any special metadata, markers, or specific LLVM IR annotations (beyond standard `-fembed-bitcode`) are needed or beneficial for Apple's Bitcode processing or re-optimization.
-*   **(BITCODE-VALIDATION-1)**: Tools or processes for validating Ferra-generated Bitcode for App Store compatibility before submission (e.g., using `otool` or other Apple-provided utilities to inspect embedded Bitcode sections).
+*   **TBD BITCODE-VALIDATION-1**: Tools or processes for validating Ferra-generated Bitcode for App Store compatibility before submission (e.g., using `otool` or other Apple-provided utilities to inspect embedded Bitcode sections).
-*   **(BITCODE-FAT-BINARIES-1)**: How Bitcode generation interacts with the creation of "fat binaries" or XCFrameworks that might contain slices for multiple Apple platforms (e.g., iOS device, iOS simulator) or architectures.
+*   **TBD BITCODE-FAT-BINARIES-1**: How Bitcode generation interacts with the creation of "fat binaries" or XCFrameworks that might contain slices for multiple Apple platforms (e.g., iOS device, iOS simulator) or architectures.

 Successful Apple Bitcode generation will enable Ferra developers to reach the broad audience on Apple's platforms using the App Store.